Find a mechanic

 Warrant of fitness

-Before issuing a warrant, your mechanic has to be happy the following are safe:
+Before issuing a warrant, your vehicle inspector has to be happy the following are safe:

 - tyre condition